Surgical oncology: Surgical oncology techniques

+Is this Curative?

+People often ask if the surgery could cure their cancer, the answer is no. There is often another form of treatment that will be needed.
+The surgery could help with the removing the metastasis, but to "cure", or more commonly go into remission, you will often need the help of other treatments, such as radiation therapy, chemotherapy, immunotherapy, and targeted therapy.
+This approach could prevent the cancer from spreading, but there is always a chance that surgery helps the cancer spread.

+In order for a surgery to be considered curative, the surgery needs to remove the cancerous tissue.
+There needs to be good margins, meaning that a small portion of healthy tissue is also taken, and sometimes lymph nodes near the cancer site.
+Even with the complete removal of the cancer, there is still a chance that cancerous cells remain, meaning the alternative methods are also needed.

 Books

-One of the first text books dedicated to surgical oncology was written by the American-Irish surgeon, Dr. Theodore O'Connell in 1981.
+One of the first textbooks dedicated to surgical oncology was written by the American-Irish surgeon, Theodore O'Connell in 1981.
 Many publications in surgical oncology are also appearing.
 The majority are large reference textbooks that seemingly combine specialties that are not generally practiced by a single practitioner but cover the academic subject.
-A number of practical handbooks such as "surgical oncology" in the well read Oxford Handbooks series, have recently been published, perhaps alluding to the evolving practicality of this emerging discipline.
+A number of practical handbooks such as "surgical oncology" in the well-read Oxford Handbooks series, have recently been published, perhaps alluding to the evolving practicality of this emerging discipline.